eastgenomics/eggd_001_Reference/bed_files/README.md

 > This bed file contains only exons that are of clinical significance, selected by the Haem-Onc clinical team, +/- 5bp.
 To create this bed file the coding_unrestricted_GRCh38_myeloid_v1.0.bed was filtered further based on the restricted exon list.
 This bed file contains the following columns: chromosome, start position, end position, gene symbol, Refseq transcript ID, exon number.
 * :sleeping_bed: /bed_files/b38/kits/myeloid/probes_GRCh38_myeo_v1.0.bed
 > This is the bed file provided by TWIST and includes all probes coordinates for the myeloid panel.
 This file is used by eggd_picardqc_v1.0.0
-* :sleeping_bed: /bed_files/b38/kits/myeloid/pindel_cgppindel_filtering_exons_20bp_v1.0.bed
+* :sleeping_bed: /bed_files/b38/kits/myeloid/pindel_cgppindel_filtering_coordinates_v1.0.bed
-> This bed file contains only exons of genes that the myeloid clinical team has deemed relevant for the detection of FLT3 ITDs and CEBPA/CALR Indels.
-It includes the a +/- 20bp padding.
-This bed file is a subset of the coding_unrestricted_GRCh38_myeloid_v1.0.bed with and addition of 15bp padding.
-The final bed file contains the following columns: chromosome, start position, end position, gene symbol, Refseq transcript ID, exon number.
+> This bed file contains only regions of genes that the myeloid clinical team has deemed relevant for the detection of FLT3 ITDs and CEBPA/CALR Indels.
+It includes the  intron 12-13, exon 12, intron 13-14, exon 14, intron 14-15 of FLT3.
+It also includes exon 9 of CALR and exon 1 of CEBPA +/- 20bp padding.
+The coordinates were retrieved using Ensembl GRCh38.
+The bed file contains the following columns: chromosome, start position, end position, gene symbol, Refseq transcript ID.

 * :sleeping_bed: /bed_files/b38/kits/snp_genotyping/snp_genotyping_GRCh38_v1.0.bed